Shawmut station

 Shawmut station is a subway station in Boston, Massachusetts.
 It serves the Ashmont branch of the MBTA's Red Line.
 It is located on Dayton Street in the Dorchester neighborhood.
 The station, the only underground station on the Red Line south of Andrew station, sits in a shallow cut-and-cover subway tunnel that runs from Park Street south to Peabody Square where it surfaces at Ashmont station.
 Shawmut opened along with Ashmont on September 1, 1928, as part of a southward extension of the Cambridge–Dorchester line.

 Shawmut station has two side platforms serving the line's two tracks.
 The headhouse connects the two platforms and serves as a free crossover between them, with two elevators from the paid lobby to each platform.
 Emergency exits near the south end of the platforms lead to small brick buildings on the entrance plaza.

-Shawmut does not have any direct bus connections because the station is located in a residential neighborhood away from major streets.
-It is one of a small number of MBTA heavy rail subway stations without direct bus connections.
+Shawmut does not have any MBTA bus connections because the station is located in a residential neighborhood away from major streets.